SavNov/Writing/Ares/The Shelf.md

 Aidan Travis.
 He had short brown hair that made his hazel eyes shine against his off-white skin, an orange Camp Half-Blood t-shirt that had the insignia of both a spear and a cross on it, but the text around the bottom edge didn't say Camp Half-Blood.
 It read: *Camp Half-Bronze*.
 He seemed calm, gentle and flat, but not in the stoic kind of way.
 It wasn't like he was trying to bury his emotions.
 It was more like his body didn't feel any innate urge to display them.
 "I'm Aidan Travis.
 And you are?"
 He asked.
 That flat, steady tone of voice made every word out of his mouth sound like a fact of the universe.
 Gravity.
 Light.
 Heat.
 A constant.
 It was the opposite of hers did.
-She froze for a moment, but felt...oddly safe.
+She froze for a moment, but felt…oddly safe.
 Like this was someone who didn't harm anyone.
 "Piper."
 She said quickly.
 She tried to gauge his expression, but it was like trying to read a statue.
 He paused for a couple of seconds, reading her.
 "The way you say your first name," he remarked, like it was a passive observation. "makes it sound as though your last name is the one you're worried about."
 *How does he know?* She thought.
-"I...have a lot going on, and-" She said, but he simply placed a single finger over his lips.
+"I…have a lot going on, and-" She said, but he simply placed a single finger over his lips.
 "It's alright.
 I won't push.
 Though if you're worried about me telling anyone else, don't be.
 I know how to keep my trap shut."
 He said, voice washing over her like warm water.
 It reminded her of everything she loved about Malibu.
 She actually felt her heart starting to race.
 *Get it together, Pipes.* She thought to herself, clenching her fists just slightly.
 "You do?"
 She asked, risking sounding interested in the answer.
 This was just one more person she'd have to betray to save her father.